 January 12 – March 13, 2021 • Textile Center Galleries • Featuring the works of 2020 Fellows Eun-Kyung Suh and Liz Miller

-    Textile Center is pleased to present the work of our two inaugural McKnight Fiber Artist Fellows: Eun-Kyung Suh and Liz Miller.
-This exhibition will be on view in Textile Center’s Joan Mondale and Mary Giles Galleries Tuesday, January 12 through Saturday, March 13, 2021.
+Textile Center was pleased to present the work of our two inaugural McKnight Fiber Artist Fellows: Eun-Kyung Suh and Liz Miller.
+This exhibition was on view in Textile Center’s Joan Mondale and Mary Giles Galleries from Tuesday, January 12 through Saturday, March 13, 2021.

 McKnight Fiber Artist Discussion Series

 This is a recording of the first in a series of Zoom conversations with McKnight Fiber Artist Fellows.
 For this session, which took place on February 26, 2021, we welcomed 2020 fellows Liz Miller and Eun-Kyung Suh for a conversation with Glenn Adamson.

 Adamson is a renowned curator, critic, former director of MAD in NYC and head of research at the V&A, and author of numerous books on craft and critical thinking, including Thinking Through Craft (2007); and Fewer Better Things: The Hidden Wisdom of Objects (2018).
 In 2020, he met with our fellows and this follow up conversation presents their work in fiber and textiles within the context of contemporary art.
 Special thanks to the McKnight Foundation for their generous funding of the McKnight Fellowships for Fiber Artists.